neuron-vision/shoreshnizer/README.md

 # Hebrew/Arabic semantic tokenizer utilizing root based words.
-The tokenizer assumes that a large number of words in Hebrew and Arabic can be decomposed into a representation consisting of four subclasses of letters (clusters): Prefix, Root, Infix, and Suffix.
+The tokenizer assumes that a large number of words in Hebrew and Arabic can be decomposed into a representation consisting of four subclasses of letters (clusters): Prefix, Root, Infix, and Suffix (Abbreviated as PRIS).
 The initial step for the tokenizer involves identifying the indices of the root letters, which then enables the deterministic clustering of all the remaining letters.
 To avoid ambiguity that can only be resolved within a specific context, the tokenizer should refrain from assigning explicit roles, such as time, body, or בניין, to each clustered letter.